The organization seen as a social

 Relation with other Elements or Inputs:

-used affects the physical position of the individuals on their work
+the physical position of the individuals on their work place, and

 -Also, the levels of noise will determine, per example, if the individuals